MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

     :::image type="content" source="media/jupyter-notebook/upload-notebook.png" alt-text="Screenshot of Import status window.
 The button titled Upload is highlighted.":::

-1. Select the NYCTaxi Notebook you downloaded in a previous step.
+1. Select the NYC Taxi KQL Notebook that you downloaded in a previous step.
 1. Once the import is complete, return to your workspace to open this notebook.

 ## 5- Load packages